 Flexible Spending Accounts (FSAs) allow you to set aside pre-tax dollars for certain health/prescription drug, dental and vision expenses, as well as dependent care expenses for your dependents who meet the IRS qualifications of a tax dependent.
 CoreSource’s FSA Administrator (CoreFlex) provides easy access to your tax-free FSA dollars.
-The maximum you can contribute to a health care FSA is $2,650 for calendar year 2018; the dependent care FSA maximum contribution is $5,000 per family.
+The maximum you can contribute to a health care FSA is $1,325 for the short plan year 2019; the dependent care FSA maximum contribution is $2,500 per family.
 The elected contribution amount is equally deducted, on a pre-tax basis, over each pay period during the calendar year.
 Expenses may be incurred throughout the year and up until the end of the grace period (March 15 of the following calendar year) to be reimbursed from your contributed dollars; any remaining balance after the end of the grace period will be forfeited.

 Note: You are not permitted to enroll in a Health Care FSA if you are enrolled in the LG Consumer Plan.

 The Health Care FSA allows you to use pre-tax dollars to pay for out-of-pocket expenses not covered through your insurance plans such as deductibles and co-pays.
-The annual limit for 2018 is $2,650.
+The limit for the short plan year 2019 is $1,325.

 Examples of items eligible for reimbursement from a health care FSA include: